 Electronic submission of written assignments.
-You are welcome to submit hard copies of your short and long papers.
-However, I prefer to receive students' papers electronically.
-Blackboard has a "digital drop box" feature, but I have not found it to be particularly reliable.
+I only accept electronic versions of papers.
 Therefore, please send me your assignments by email, as attachments.
-The preferred format is any version of Word (97 or above, any platform)-such documents usually take the ".doc" extension.
+The preferred format is any version of Word (97 or above, any platform)--such documents usually take the ".doc" extension.
 Failing that, .rtf files (which can be generated by most word processing programs) are also fine.
 I can open most other formats as well, including Word Perfect (.wpd), but this requires some extra effort on my part.
+Do not send me files as .pdf.
 Please feel free to consult with me about file format questions.